dgraph-io/dgraph/wiki/content/deploy/index.md

 title = "Deploy"
 +++

-This page talks about running Dgraph in a distributed fashion.
-This involves running multiple instances of Dgraph, over multiple servers in a cluster.
+This page talks about running Dgraph in various deployment modes, in a distributed fashion and involves running multiple instances of Dgraph, over multiple servers in a cluster.

 {{% notice "tip" %}}